 This helps the Owl’s motors to accelerate from 0-60 mph in 1.69 seconds and reach a top speed of 400 km/h (249 mph).
 That’s enough for the global top spot in acceleration.

-Sales of the 50 planned Owl hypercars began last December, and you can still request to own one on the company’s website.
+Sales of the 50 planned Owl hypercars began in December of 2020, although you can still request to own one on the company’s website.

 How much you ask?
 When Aspark first unveiled the Owl in 2019, it was anticipated to cost $3.2 million.

 However, now that the production models are rolling out, the base price for the Aspark Owl is around $3.5 million (2.9 million euros).
 That makes it not only the fastest, but the most expensive electric vehicle on the planet.

 Here we have placed two additional contenders who just missed our list for some reason or another.

 Our first honorable mention is an all-electric UK sports car, thirteen years in the making… and counting.
 The Lightning GT was an 100% electric version of a V8 sports car designed in 2007 to “get Aston Martin owners out of their V12’s and into electric.
 The result was the Lightning GT concept which won Car of the Show in London in 2008.

 The EV has pretty much been in development since then, with the automaker updating those resilient fans that still remain, every year or so.
 The most recent came in 2021, when Lightning added the following blurb to its story page:

 Electric vehicles have arrived with over 5% of the projected market.
 Lightning updates include more power, greater regenerative braking, increased range and revised styling.